jnozzi/cocoadev.com/SiteContent/General/TellWhenAllAwakeFromNibsCompleted.markdown

 Hi,

-My application has several [[NSObject]]'s instantiated within Interface Builder that act as the controllers for the different parts of my app.
+My application has several General/NSObject's instantiated within Interface Builder that act as the controllers for the different parts of my app.
 Pretty simple stuff.

 All of these controllers have awakeFromNib methods which handily set up the controller for proper use.